 Though recognisably related to its Touring-styled DB4 ancestor, the DB6 abandoned the underlying Superleggera body structure of its predecessors in favour of a conventional steel fabrication while retaining the aluminium outer panels.
 Somewhat confusingly, ‘Superleggera‘ badges continued to be applied for a time, presumably until stocks ran out.
 The wheelbase was now 4″ (100mm) longer than before, resulting in an extensive restyle with more-raked windscreen, raised roofline and reshaped rear quarter windows.
 Opening front quarter lights made a reappearance but the major change was at the rear where a Kamm-style tail with spoiler improved the aerodynamics, greatly enhancing stability at high speeds.
 ‘The tail lip halves the aerodynamic lift around maximum speed and brings in its train greater headroom and more luggage space,’ declared Motor magazine, concluding that the DB6 was one of the finest sports cars it had ever tested.

 This automatic-transmission DB6 was sold new in February 1968 via H R Owen to Spillers Ltd, the well known flour milling, bakery, and pet food company.
 Its accompanying copy order form shows that the car was originally finished in Dubonnet Rosso with natural Connolly hide interior trim.
 The DB6 also came with just about every conceivable ‘extra’: power assisted steering, heated rear screen, chrome road wheels, 3-ear hubcaps, Motorola radio, power aerial, safety belts, two Sebring wing mirrors, Marchal fog lamps, and a ‘GB’ plate being among the items of non-standard equipment listed.
+However today, the car no longer boasts the fog lamps, the wing mirrors or the 3-ear hubcaps.
 The guarantee form also specifies automatic transmission of the DB5 type (‘3368/R’ has the column-mounted shift lever).
 The car’s original registration mark was ‘GCK 222F’, which it retains.

 Service records show that within a couple of years the DB6 had covered over 50,000 miles, and there are numerous invoices on file issued by Aston Martin Works Service during the 1970s and 1980s.
 Correspondence on file shows that by the end of the 1970s ‘GCK 222F’ was in the ownership of a Mr & Mrs Edwards, who had it repainted Windsor Red Metallic and re-trimmed in Magnolia by AML Ltd.